The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 and

 which clearly reflect the interchange of frames implemented above.
-It appears that if either of Eqs.
-(2.111) had been considered alone, then the gauge-frame prescription for the other could have been obtained by effecting the substitution
+We can see that if either of Eqs.
+(3.111) had been considered alone, then the gauge-frame prescription for the other could be obtained by effecting the substitution